top of page

 You can also read my return to Stephen Willats and community practice here: Creative Listening, Community Practice & Stephen Willats

-What This Means For Creative Agents & Community Practice
+What This Means For Creative Agents, Listening & Community Practice

 If I step back and look at the Make/Shift Creative Agents Programme as a whole, what stays with me is not a single method or outcome, but the experience of people working carefully with what they encountered in their communities.

-I saw agents meet material that was not straightforward.
+I saw agents working with material that was not straightforward.
 Information that was partial, sometimes unsettling, sometimes difficult to interpret, and often the kind of thing others might overlook or dismiss as irrelevant.

 But this was the community's true response.